JICE

 (main advisor)

-Special Lecture and Seminar (Jurisprudence: Japanese Context) Jurisprudence: Japanese Context 2 You Matsuo Lecture M1&M2 / Spring Term
+Special Lecture and Seminar (Jurisprudent: Japanese Context) Jurisprudence: Japanese Context 2 You Matsuo Lecture M1&M2/ Spring Term

-Joint Research Workshop Ⅲ Organizing a workshop 2 Dai Yokomizo / Sean McGinty/
+Joint Research Workshop Ⅲ Organizing a workshop 2 Dai Yokomizo/ Sean McGinty/ Green David James Seminar D1/ Intensive course

 Seminar in International Law and Politics Ⅱ 4 Each supervisor